By Erin Morgenstern

 True love or not, the game must play out, and the fates of everyone involved, from the cast of extraordinary circus performers to the patrons, hang in the balance, suspended as precariously as the daring acrobats overhead.
 (Goodreads)

-Coming into 2019 I had made a point to put many fantasy books on my reading list for the year, the result of me truly discovering the genre in 2016.
-Up until last year I’ve never really read very many books that are considered fantasy, at least none more advanced that the middle grade books I occasionally read while in elementary school.
-As a result I found myself on a quest for notable fantasy books to introduce me the genre the right way.
+Coming into 2019 I had made a point to put many fantasy books on my reading list for the year, a result of me truly discovering the genre in 2016.
+Up until last year, I’ve never really read very many books that are considered fantasy, at least none more advanced than the middle grade books I occasionally read while in elementary school.
+As a result, I found myself on a quest for notable fantasy books to introduce me to the genre the right way.
 I must say, The Night Circus did not disappoint.

 I was lucky enough to find a copy at a local indie store, that is sadly in the process of closing as I write this.
 I hadn’t intended to buy the book considering that I try not to buy physical books unless I’ve already read them and like them enough to read them again.
 Of course, I bought the book, and I don’t regret it one bit.

-The book has a very interesting concept and is subsequently enchanting in its presentation.
-I’ve never been a big fan of circuses, my only experience with them being Barnum and Bailey’s when I was an exceptionally young age (too young to really understand how horrible the shows were from an ethical stand-point).
-If such a circus as the one in the book existed I imagine many people would love circuses so much more and they’d not only be much different but they’d still be around.
+This book has a very interesting concept and is subsequently enchanting in its presentation.
+I’ve never been a big fan of circuses, my only experience with them being Barnum and Bailey’s when I was an exceptionally young age (too young to really understand how horrible the shows were from an ethical standpoint).
+If such a circus as the one in the book existed I imagine many people would love circuses so much more and they’d not only be much different, but they’d still be around.